Apply Through An Incubator

 The way it works for the Canada program is you need to be accepted by one of the designated incubators.

 There are 25 of them.
 Once you accepted onto an incubator program, then the likelihood is that your application will be granted.
 And there is no minimum investment amount.
 So this means it’s all about persuading the incubator of the merit of your business idea, and that that you ought to be accepted into the program.
-I have more information about which incubators to apply for on my Canada start-up visa course.

 3. Getting Onto The Program